 These types of loft conversions involve transforming a sloped hip roof into a flat gable end.

 Hip to gable loft conversion costs will differ depending on your location.

-The L-shaped dormer loft conversion is an architectural design that has been gaining in popularity.
+The L-shaped dormer is an architectural design that has been gaining in popularity.

 It features an ample amount of open space on the top floor of your home and allows you to maximize living space.

 This type of construction will also give you access to more light, as it provides windows from two different directions!

 You might not have the right property for an L shape dormer, but if you do, it can be a great way to maximize space!

 L-Shaped Dormer Cost